scollinselliott/eratosthenes/README.md

 artifact type uses the same method of Gibbs sampling discussed above, i.e., consistent batch means to determine convergence.
-Given that types are ideal constructs used to categorize artifacts, the notion of a “type” here has flexibility.
+Given that types are ideal constructs used to categorize artifacts, the notion of a “type” has flexibility.
 While only one “type” at a time can be estimated with `gibbs_ad_type()`, here, a “type” can be defined on the basis of:

 - One or more `id` in the finds list.
 - One or more `type` in the finds list.